Epstein didn't kill himself: Reactions

 NPR's Scott Simon compared the meme's bait-and-switch aspect to rickrolling.
 He also worried that doing a news story about it could spread misinformation.
-Federal prosecutors have tried to discourage the spread of the theory, but the Associated Press reported, "[t]he phrase 'Jeffrey Epstein didn't kill himself' has taken on a life of its own—sometimes more as a pop culture catchphrase than an actual belief."
+Federal prosecutors have tried to discourage the spread of the theory, but the Associated Press reported that "[t]he phrase 'Jeffrey Epstein didn't kill himself' has taken on a life of its own—sometimes more as a pop culture catchphrase than an actual belief."

 Writer James Poulos cited the advancement of social media and growing populist sentiments for the phrase.
 Commentators have also suggested that growing distrust of government and the elite played a large factor in its popularity as well.
-Jeet Heer of The Nation has expressed worry that this could lead to the phrase becoming a useful tool for recruitment for the far right; but Adam Bulger, in a featured article for BTRtoday, dismissed Heer's concerns and encouraged the Democratic Party to embrace the phrase.
+Jeet Heer of The Nation expressed worry that this could lead to the phrase becoming a useful tool for recruitment for the far right; but Adam Bulger, in a featured article for BTRtoday, dismissed Heer's concerns and encouraged the Democratic Party to embrace the phrase.

 In an article for Mel magazine published shortly before the Fox News interview, Miles Klee wrote that there were numerous reasons for the phrase's rise online, including a "simmering resentment" and a lack of justice for Epstein's victims.
 He added that a major attraction of sharing the phrase was that it served to keep the Epstein story in the news cycle.
 Conversely, author Anna Merlan has argued that the phrase tends to trivialize the concerns of Epstein's victims.
 But she mentioned that Jane Doe 15, (Note: Jane Doe 15 did not publicly reveal her name, and only said that she was 15 years old at the time of the recounted events from 16 years earlier.) who on November 19, 2019, publicly alleged that Epstein had raped her, (Note: Doe also called on Prince Andrew and any others with relevant information about Epstein to testify what they knew about his criminal conduct while under oath.) wore a bracelet featuring the phrase "Epstein didn't kill himself" at a public press conference.